 While all couples have conflict (which is a good thing) not all couples fight.
 Good marriage counseling and couples therapy can help you learn how to stop fighting and resolve conflict in healthier ways, and stop making relationship mistakes.
 However, what is much more important than whether or not fights happen is how they end.
 When you can come back together afterwards, with an increased understanding of each other and willingness to solve problems together, your relationship is strengthened as a result.
 Here’s how to reconnect…

-It doesn’t even matter what started it — the reasons can range from someone taking a sharp tone with the kids, to coming home with the wrong brand of salsa, to staying out all night.
+It doesn’t even matter what “started” the fight — the reasons can range from someone taking a sharp tone with the kids, to coming home with the wrong brand of salsa, to staying out all night.
 But it always starts with someone feeling anger, hurt or fear, and then attempting to communicate about it, and then feeling invalidated or attacked or stonewalled by their partner’s response.
 And then things go increasingly badly from there.

 You try to say how you feel — reasonably, and with good intentions — but somehow it quickly disintegrates.
 You get triggered.
 They get triggered.
+Emotional flooding happens.
 And suddenly awful things start happening.
 You may find yourself defensively attempting to protect yourself from the insults and accusations hurling through the air.
 You may find yourself screeching like a crazy person at your partner’s wooden face.
 [Read: How to Communicate With a Withdrawn Partner].
 You may find yourself doing or saying things that you would never do, otherwise.
 It is shocking what can happen during a bad argument.

 There is a “point of no return” for everyone.
 We can keep our cool and behave rationally even when we are upset, until our rage-o-meter gets up to about a five or six on a ten scale.
 But once we push the needle past a 7 or so, we enter the “red zone” of anger.
 Being able to regulate your emotions is a foundational emotional intelligence skill that almost nobody gets taught how to do.
 (Until they show up in marriage counseling with someone like me.
 Then we work on it.)

 We actually know, from research, that when people get into this elevated fight-or-flight state they literally cease to think coherently, and the part of their brain that encodes ideas into language stops functioning well.
 We enter a primal state where our feelings are expressed through our actions — dishes are thrown, doors are slammed, or we screech off dramatically in cars to convey what our words no longer can.
 We disintegrate into inarticulate screaming, or lash out with insults intended to wound.
 [Read: Why Your Partner is Angry].
 It can get intense, and scary.